pranavdheer/Smart-goggles/README.md

 ###
 try installing a few dependencies on raspberry pi :: caffe with cpu loading, scikit-image, tensorflow, keras, open BLAS
 ###

+change the location in the util.py and tensorflow.py doownoad the flickr dataset . extract it it is working on my lappy requires packages like caffe and pandas download it fives 50 percent accuracy .. good enough ... correct most of the times